luuqh/smart/README.md

 ## A Sequential Metamorphic Testing (SMART) Framework for Understanding Automated Driving Systems

-🎄 🔔 **IMPORTANT** 🔔 🎄 : The source code of SMART framework will be published as soon as our paper under review being accepted.
+🎄 🔔 **IMPORTANT** 🔔 🎄 : The source code of SMART framework will be published as soon as our paper under review is accepted.